 2. Billing Factors

 a.
 The Billing Factor for the rates specified in sections 1.a. and 1.b. is the Transmission Customer’s Spinning Reserve Requirement determined in accordance with applicable NERC, WECC and NWPP standards.
-BPA will post on its OASIS Web site the Spinning Reserve Requirement.
+BPA will post on its Current Transmission Rates website the Spinning Reserve Requirement.

 b.
 The Billing Factor for energy delivered when Spinning Reserve Service is called upon is the energy delivered, in kilowatthours.